 One tool you can't do without is email software.
 Email marketing and sales is a highly cost-efficient technique.
 It allows you to reach potentially thousands of people with minimal effort.
 With modern solutions, you can be highly creative yet personalize every email sent.

-2. Exchange of Services
+2. Exchange Your Services

 Trading services with other companies can raise your brand awareness and save you money.
 At events such as conferences and trade shows, keep an eye open for the outside talents you need.
-If you can reciprocate with your own special skills form an agreement to swap services, hopefully at no or low additional cost.
+If you can reciprocate with your own special skills, form an agreement to swap services, hopefully at no or low additional cost.

 3. Motivate Your Team

 Inspiring the best in others will optimize ROI.
-Increasingly, this is based as much on on the company culture as personal leadership.
+Increasingly, this is based as much on company culture as personal leadership.
 While monetary incentives are powerful motivators, many star performers focus on finding a great company to work for.

 A meaningful vision that others will be drawn to can help make up for not being able to pay for what may be perceived as the best talent.
 Finding team members that want to be a part of that vision is important to winning their loyalty and maximizing productivity.
-A loyal, motivated staff is a better business solution than paying top dollar for a team of highly sought-after prodigies lacking buy-in in your company.
+A loyal, motivated staff is a better business solution than paying top dollar for a team of highly sought-after prodigies lacking buy-in at your company.

 Your culture should fit your brand and leadership style.
 It might be a spirit of fun, creativity, or open collaboration.
 But an engaging atmosphere is necessary for high morale.